Never bought office equipment? You may be surprised just how difficult it is to find out what it is going to cost you.

 How Much Does an Office Phone System Cost?

-Phone system pricing is essentially the sum of three factors: hardware, lines and features.
+Phone system pricing comprises three factors: hardware, lines and features.

 Number of Lines – Traditional phone systems require one phone line to be purchased from your telecommunications provider for each unique phone number.
 These are about $20-50 a line.
 Alternatively, if you decide to buy a system that runs on SIP lines, which are a shared resource, you may be able to reduce your overall monthly phone bill by up to 30 percent.